Skip to page content

 Anne Nyarotso WaswaUnlocking Creativity

-The MFECOE offices of Research and Graduate Education and Diversity, Equity and Inclusion will sponsor a research competition for graduate students.
-Modeled after the popular television show Shark Tank, this research design competition offers graduate students across the College of Education interested in Diversity, Equity, Inclusion, and Social Justice funding for their research ideas.
+The MFECOE Office of Research and Graduate Education will sponsor a research competition for graduate students at the annual Graduate Student Conference.
+Modeled after the popular television show Shark Tank, this research design competition offers graduate students across the College of Education funding for research ideas around inclusion and belonging.

 Graduate students are invited to submit a 500-word abstract outlining their research proposal.
-The proposed research must focus on the experiences of (an) underrepresented group and/or international populations with cultural constructs and/or theoretical frameworks.
-The competition has up to $900 for awards and will reward the top proposal/presentations with varying amounts depending on the presented needs and scientific rigor.
+The proposed research should focus on fostering equality and belonging, building an empowered community and/or focusing on inclusive demographics.
+The competition has up to $500 for awards and will reward the top proposal/presentation with varying amounts depending on the presented needs and scientific rigor.

 Contact Info